rolfea/book-app/README.md

 # Books API App

+Visit [here](https://rolfe-books-app.herokuapp.com/) to see the deployed version of this app.

 ## Requirements

 Create an application that allows you to use the Google Books API to search for books, and deploy it somewhere accessible through a web browser.